 Without any useful application Karaf is a nice but useless container.
 So let´s create our first application.
 The good news is that creating an OSGi application is quite easy and

 maven can help a lot.
 The difference to a normal maven project is quite small.
-To write the application I recommend to use Eclipse 4 with the m2eclipse plugin.
+To write the application I recommend to use Eclipse 4 with the m2eclipse plugin which is installed by default on current versions.

-- In Eclipse : Import -> Existing maven project -> Browse to the extracted directory
+- In Eclipse Package explorer: Import -> Existing maven project -> Browse to the extracted directory into the tasklist sub dir

 Eclipse will now import the projects and wire all dependencies using m2eclipse.